Fundamental rights / Human Rights Act, ECHR and Government accountability

 What is the ECHR?

-Since the UK signed the Convention in 1951, it has protected us from things like torture, killing, and slavery and assures our freedom of speech, assembly, religion, privacy and much more.
+The UK played an important role in the birth of the ECHR.
+British lawyers were integral to the drafting of the text, and Winston Churchill was a key early advocate.
+Since we signed the Convention in 1951, and accepted the right of individual petition in the 1960s, it has protected us from things like torture, killing, and slavery and ensures our freedom of speech, assembly, religion, privacy and much more.

 What is the European Court of Human Rights?

-Until the Human Rights Act was passed in 1998, the only way that people in the UK could enforce their rights was to take a case against the Government to the ECtHR in Strasbourg.
+Until the Human Rights Act was passed in 1998, the only way that people in the UK could enforce their rights was to take a case against the Government to the ECtHR.
+Before 2000, the ECtHR found many human rights violations by the UK Government against UK citizens.

-Cases that have gone through UK courts can still be appealed to Strasbourg, but the ECtHR now finds many fewer violations because the HRA allows our own judges to take care of them before it goes that far.
+The ECtHR now finds many fewer violations because the HRA allows our own judges to take care of them before it goes that far.

 What does the ECHR have to do with the European Union?